kendemu/xml_based_urdfparser/README.md

 argparse
 subprocess
-the library provided in this package
+the library provided in this package nao_meshes package if you want the official Aldebaran meshes

 Changes
 =======
+06/25/2014
 - add transmission and gazebo tags to the parser library
 - add methods to library : add_material, add_gazebo
 - export xacro files using kinematics chains
 - fix scale of meshes in the output files
+- New impu parameter : --meshes

 TODO
 ======